joaquinrz/capi-aks/README.md

 ## Create the Azure Kubernetes Service (AKS) Cluster

 To get started, you will need to create an AKS cluster that will manage the lifecycle of all your fleet clusters.
-The following instructions will guide you on how to deploy the AKS cluster.
+For this setup we will be creating a vanilla AKS cluster with the Bring Your Own CNI (BYOCNI) feature enabled.
+This will help us install Cilium CNI.

 ```bash
 # Set the name of your new resource group in Azure.